luheeslo/ndm/README.md

 # Ndm - A No-nonsense Dependency Manager

 - a simple and unnecessary wrapper around the [pip-tools](https://pip-tools.readthedocs.io/en/latest/)
-- Manage a `requirements.txt` file with package hashes from `pyproject.toml` based on commands from the most popular dependency managers
+- Manages a `requirements.txt` file with package hashes from a `pyproject.toml` based on commands from the most popular dependency managers
 - if you are going to use it, use it very carefully!

 ## Installation